paul-stahura/zest/README.md

-# Zest — A Computational Microscope for the Riemann Zeta Function
+# Zest — Visualizing the Riemann Zeta Function

 *Seeing what Riemann could only imagine*